vdhulst/idavie_docs/docs/source/gui.rst

 In the mask painting mode, the user can paint the mask using the controllers.
 The primary controller is used to paint the mask and adjust the brush size, while the secondary controller can be used to undo/redo brush strokes.
 Masks work by numbering voxels as integers corresponding to the Source ID of the masked region.
 Non-masked voxels are numbered as 0.
 Once started, the Mask painting menu will open on the secondary controller.
 The various buttons for the menu are detailed below.

-..
-Note:: Paint mode can only be started if the cube is at full resolution.
+**NOTE:** Paint mode can only be started if the cube is at full resolution.
 If the cube is not at full resolution, the user will be prompted to increase the resolution before starting paint mode by cropping the cube.

 .. raw:: html